teeparham/gemdiff/README.md

 ### find

-Simply lookup the repository URL:
+Lookup the repository URL using the gemspec.
+If a GitHub URL is not found, hit the GitHub search API.

 ```sh
 $ gemdiff find arel